Neurodegenerative disease: Other avenues of investigation

-Protein degradation offers therapeutic options both in preventing the synthesis and degradation of irregular proteins.
-There is also interest in upregulating autophagy to help clear protein aggregates implicated in neurodegeneration.
-Both of these options involve very complex pathways that we are only beginning to understand.
+Protein degradation is sometimes an option both in preventing the synthesis and degradation of irregular proteins.
+There is also interest in upregulating autophagy to clear protein aggregates implicated in neurodegeneration.
+Both options involve complex pathways that are only beginning to be understood.

 The goal of immunotherapy is to enhance aspects of the immune system.
 Both active and passive vaccinations have been proposed for Alzheimer's disease and other conditions; however, more research must be done to prove safety and efficacy in humans.

 A current therapeutic target for the treatment of Alzheimer's disease is the protease β-secretase, which is involved in the amyloidogenic processing pathway that leads to the pathological accumulation of proteins in the brain.
 When the gene that encodes for amyloid precursor protein (APP) is spliced by α-secretase rather than β-secretase, the toxic protein β amyloid is not produced.
 Targeted inhibition of β-secretase can potentially prevent the neuronal death that is responsible for the symptoms of Alzheimer's disease.